newsletter-glue/newsletter-glue/readme.txt

 Simply add a new post, and create your newsletter.
 Don't forget to put it in a different category, so that your newsletter will have its own archive.

-= Why not directly send from WordPress using SendGrid or Amazon SES, instead of connecting to an external email service provider? =
+= Why connect to an email service provider (instead of building on inside WordPress? =

-There's a lot more to email service providers (ESPs) than sending emails.

-There's subscriber maintenance, tagging, scheduling, automation, sequences and more.
-Building an entire ESP inside WordPress isn't our focus right now.

-If that's what you're looking for, MailPoet is an amazing option.
+No need to migrate anything.
+Don't touch your existing setup.

+* Email lists, segments, tags
+* Automated email sequences
+* DKIM, SPF records
+* Campaign data

-= Do you have a sign-up form I can add to my blog? =
+= Do you have a subscriber form I can add to my blog? =

-We don't have a sign-up form right now.
-But we're thinking about building one...
+We have a subscriber form in our [pro plugin](https://newsletterglue.com).

-For now, you can use a separate form plugin for this purpose.
-Mailchimp, MailerLite, Sendinblue and Campaign Monitor also have basic sign up forms to get you up and running quickly.

 = I'm planning to set up a members-only newsletter with restricted content.
 Will your plugin do that? =

 Glad you asked!
-We're launching these features at the end of the year.

-But in the mean time, you can use Paid Member Subscriptions or Paid Memberships Pro to set up your memberships.

-You'll also need to set up a corresponding tag inside Mailchimp (or the email service provider you're using) for your paid members.

-And when it comes time to publish, all you need to do is select the right subscriber tag to ensure you're only sending your email to paid members.
+Check out this [mega guide](https://newsletterglue.com/blog/build-newsletter/paid-newsletter-setup/) we wrote that takes you step-by-step on how you can do that.

-= Will you have a premium upgrade? =
+= Do you have a pro plugin? =

-We're working on it!
-Stay tuned!
+Yes!
+Check it out [here](https://newsletterglue.com).

 == Screenshots ==